During your illness you may experience periods of better health or well-being, but there may also be times when your health deteriorates.

 Speak to your GP or specialist, if you have one.
-Our pacing booklet offers practical advice.

-Don’t be disheartened by hiccups in your progress.
+Don’t be disheartened by delays in your progress.
 Some people say that they experience relapses throughout their recovery but that over time they get shorter or less severe through learning ways to manage them better.

 Just as a small step forward in your health doesn’t guarantee that you will immediately get better, a relapse doesn’t have to mean that the course of your illness is on a downward curve.

 It's important to get some emotional support if you are coping with a relapse, perhaps through your local M.E. support group.

 Donate now and change a life